-The watch is powered by an unspecified automatic movement, which is placed inside an oversized stainless steel case 43 mm in diameter and is hidden behind a solid case back cover, so there is no way to tell about the origin of the mechanism: it could be the usual ETA 2824 with a complication module, but it also could be something more exclusive from a third-party specialist.
+The Fee Celeste is powered by an unspecified automatic movement, which is placed inside an oversized stainless steel case 43 mm in diameter and is hidden behind a solid case back cover, so there is no way to tell about the origin of the mechanism: it could be the usual ETA 2824 with a complication module, but it also could be something more exclusive from a third-party specialist.

 Its rose gold bezel is set with 80 diamonds totaling at 1 carat, while the horns and the crown are set with four topazes and a solitaire respectively.

 It is nice to note, by the way, that the case is not yet another generic job with some extra decoration.
 As you can see, its lugs are attractively decorated with some semi-(?) precious stones and the way it is alternatively polished and brushed somehow tells me that there was a great deal of love put into making this timekeeper.

 The setting crown with its deep notches, too, looks unique and is also comfortable to use.

 Perhaps, my only worry here is that the case may be way too large for an average woman even despite the current trend of making oversized timekeepers.

 The timekeeper’s solid case back is adorned with mother-of-pearl and is engraved with one more swan motif.

 It should look nice combined with an evening dress, I suppose.